 Myotonic dystrophy affects about 1/8000 in the general population.
 Inheritance is autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more with variable penetrance.
 Two types are recognized, with different genetic loci.
-DM 1 involves a mutation of the DMPK gene located on chromosome 19.
-DM 2 is a milder form that involves a mutation of the ZNF9 gene located on chromosome 3.
-Both types involve abnormal gene expansion.
+Type 1 DM (DM1) involves expansion of a CTG trinucleotide repeat of the DMPK gene located on chromosome 19.
+Type 2 DM (DM2) is milder and involves a CCTG repeat expansion mutation of the cellular nucleic acid binding protein gene CNBP (previously known as ZFN9) on chromosome 3q21.3.

 Congenital myotonic dystrophy